KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Experiments

-The hyperparameters of the KST-GCN mainly include the learning rate, the number of training epochs, the number of hidden units, the dimension of knowledge graph embedding dimension, the batch size, and the proportion of the dataset used for training.
-Based on experience, the learning rate is set to 0.001, and the batch size is set to 64.
-The number of hidden units and the embedding dimension are two important hyperparameters for our model, as they have the greatest impacts on the prediction results.
-We conduct experiments to choose the appropriate values for these two hyperparameters.
+The objective of our method is to boost the traffic forecasting performance of the backbone models with the knowledge graph.
+Since the KF-Cell we designed to fuse knowledge is adaptable to the traffic forecasting models based on Graph Neural Networks and Recurrent Neural Networks without loss of generality, we evaluate the proposed method on two representative spatial-temporal graph convolutional networks, DCRNN \cite{yu2017spatiotemporal}, and T-GCN \cite{zhao2019t}, and name their corresponding KST-GCN variants as KF-DCRNN and KF-T-GCN, respectively.
+The task is to predict the future traffic speeds given historic traffic speeds, the underlying road networks, and the knowledge graph.

-\begin{enumerate} \item Embedding dimension: We choose the embedding dimension from [5, 10, 15, 20, 30] to analyze the model performances.
-Figure \ref{fig6} (a) shows the RMSE, MAE, accuracy, and $R^2$ of the models with different embedding dimensions settings.
-It can be seen that the KST-GCN has the best performance when the embedding dimension is set to 20. \item The number of hidden units: We fix the embedding dimension to 20 and choose the number of hidden units from [18, 32, 64, 128, 256].
-Figure \ref{fig6} (b) shows the RMSE, MAE, accuracy, and $R^2$ of the models with different numbers of hidden units.
-When the number of hidden units is set to 128 or 256, the KST-GCN has the best performance.
-Considering the cost of training costs, we choose 128 as the number of hidden units in the following experiments. \end{enumerate}
+Based on experience, the learning rate is set to 0.001, and the proportion of the dataset used for training is 80\%.
+The number of hidden units and the knowledge embedding dimension are two important hyperparameters for our model, as they have the most significant impacts on the prediction results.
+Therefore, we conduct experiments to choose the appropriate values for these two hyperparameters: \textbf{(1) Embedding dimension}: we choose the embedding dimension from [5, 10, 20, 30, 40, 50] to analyze the model performances.
+Figure \ref{fig6A}(a) and Figure \ref{fig6B}(a) show the RMSE, MAE, accuracy, and $R^2$ of the models with different embedding dimension settings.
+It can be seen that all the KST-GCNs have the best performance when the embedding dimension is set to 20; \textbf{{(2) The number of hidden units}}: we fix the embedding dimension to 20 and choose the number of hidden units from [16, 32, 64, 128, 192, 256].
+Figure \ref{fig6A}(b) and \ref{fig6B}(b) shows the RMSE, MAE, accuracy, and $R^2$ of the models with different numbers of hidden units.
+When the number of hidden units is set to 128, the KF-T-GCN has the best performance.
+As for the KF-DCRNN, the optimal choice is 64, where the best performance occurs.